 |T||TIME||If you observe any of these signs, it’s time to call 911 or your local emergency services immediately.|

-Embolic stroke is a life-threatening condition in which every second counts.
+Embolic stroke is a life-threatening condition.
+Every second counts.
 Blood flow to the brain must be restored as quickly as possible.
 Your doctor may do this with oral or intravenous clot-busting medications.
 They may also use a catheter to deliver drugs directly to your brain or to remove the clot.

 Your doctor may also use one of the following imaging tests to verify and treat a stroke:

 - CT scan.
-This uses a series of X-rays to show the blood vessels in your neck and brain in greater detail.
+The CT scan uses a series of X-rays to show the blood vessels in your neck and brain in greater detail.

 - Carotid ultrasound.
 Using detailed images, this is a way to view your blood flow and depict any fatty deposits in your carotid arties.

-- Cerebral angiogram, which involves inserting a catheter through a small incision and into your carotid or vertebral arteries.
+- Cerebralangiogram.
+This test involves inserting a catheter through a small incision and into your carotid or vertebral arteries.
 From there, your doctor can establish a detailed view of the arteries in your neck and brain.

 - Echocardiogram.
-This uses sound waves to determine the location of any blood clots that may have traveled from your heart to your brain.
+The echocardiogram uses sound waves to determine the location of any blood clots that may have traveled from your heart to your brain.

 Your doctor may also conduct blood tests to help determine: